Saturday, May 30, 2026

 Fraud upon the Court: By allegedly fabricating a narrative, lacking any evidentiary backing for five years, and attempting to circumvent agreed-upon settlement terms, the behavior edges into "fraud upon the court"—a serious offense involving conduct that intentionally defiles the integrity of the judicial system.

-Because Gordon refused to cooperate, the judge ultimately took the wheel, bypassed the plaintiff entirely, and shut the case down.
+Because Gordon refused to cooperate, the judge ultimately took the wheel, bypassed the plaintiffs entirely, and shut the case down.
 The lawsuit will likely now add dismissed with prejudice, meaning it is permanently closed and can never be refiled.

 The Takeaway